+Daily Needs

-Daily Needs Day-to-day needs can be met within your community.
-Promote compact, mixed-use development by encouraging:
+Day-to-day needs can be met within your community.

-- commercial sites to include mixed-use development including, residential, local community services, high schools or major community services. - intensification of commercial sites through the infill of surface parking lots and redevelopment into higher density, multi-story commercial or mixed-use buildings.
+- 12. commercial sites to include mixed-use development including, residential, local community services, high schools or major community services. - 13. intensification of commercial sites through the infill of surface parking lots and redevelopment into higher density, multi-story commercial or mixed-use buildings.

-14. new and existing business commercial such as offices and professional services that provide employment close to residential.
+new and existing business commercial such as offices and professional services that provide employment close to residential.